 Trying to use orajel to treat a serious dental issue

 If you are trying to use orajel for a major dental problem such as a tooth abscess, infection, or facial swelling, it will not work.
 This numbing gel was never intended to be used for any major toothaches because label specifically states it is for minor issues.

 Serious dental issues, which orajel will not work on

 When the infection stems from the tooth itself.
 If left untreated it can cause the face to swell up.
-Very disfiguring and incredibly painful.
-This is a dental emergency
+It is very disfiguring and incredibly painful.

 This is when only the gums swell up.
 The source does not necessarily have to come from the tooth itself.
 It could be due to a foreign body lodged in the gums or from periodontal disease.

 Tooth decay which has reached the nerve will cause what is known as root canal pain.
 This type of pain is so excruciatingly painful that painkillers will not work on it.
 If the pills don't work, don't expect the numbing gel to have any effect at all.